The Paradise Island of Siquijor

 What I like about Coral Cay?

-Its structure offers almost authentic island life experience.
+Its structure offers an almost authentic island life experience.
 I stayed at the beachfront duplex.
 Despite its proximity to the bar, I still enjoyed a quiet stay.

-The resort also has a swimming pool, a gym, and as mentioned a restaurant / bar that offers good food at moderate prices.
+The resort also has a swimming pool, a gym, and, as mentioned, a restaurant/bar that offers good food at moderate prices.

 Getting around the island